wazuh/wazuh-kubernetes/docs/ref/getting-started/configuration.md

   - `allow-ingress-to-dashboard.yaml`: Allows ingress controller traffic to the Wazuh dashboard
   - `allow-ingress-to-manager-master.yaml`: Allows ingress controller traffic to the Wazuh manager master
   - `allow-ingress-to-manager-worker.yaml`: Allows ingress controller traffic to the Wazuh manager workers

-Additional component-specific egress and ingress policies are defined alongside each workload in `wazuh/wazuh_managers/` and `wazuh/indexer_stack/`.
-For a complete list and detailed descriptions, refer to the [Network policies](usage/usage.md#network-policies) section in the EKS usage guide.

 ## Credentials and secrets